talamh0/Security-Project/README.md

 ### 1. SQL Injection
 **Insecure Version**
 - The login and registration queries were built using string concatenation, which allowed attackers to inject SQL code.
--

 ```php
 ' OR '1'='1' #
 ```
 This logs the user in without knowing any password.

 **Secure Fix**
--We fixed the SQL Injection vulnerability by using prepared statements, which safely separate user input from the SQL query structure.
+- We fixed the SQL Injection vulnerability by using prepared statements, which safely separate user input from the SQL query structure.

 ```php
 $stmt = $conn->prepare("SELECT id, name, password, role FROM users WHERE name = ?");